-The main reason I prefer to work with borosilicate glass is that the finished glass art is much more durable.
+The main reason I prefer to work with this glass is that the finished glass art is much more durable.
 This is especially important when creating cremation jewelry.
-Borosilicate glass is a lot less sensitive to day-to-day mishaps and it can last for generations.
-Many people have commented on how many “accidents” their borosilicate glass cremation jewelry survived without breaking or cracking.
+This glass is a lot less sensitive to day-to-day mishaps and it can last for generations.
+Many people have commented on how many “accidents” their cremation jewelry survived without breaking or cracking.

 Borosilicate Glass Has A Natural Color Palette